populationgenomics/sv-workflows/gatk-sv/README.md

   - flexible RD-based algo for cohorts with high sensitivity for rare CNVs.
   - custom implementation of v1.20.1 in ~100 sample batches
-  - compose coverage matrixes across all samples at 300bp and 1000bp resolution, exclude samples with median bin coverage of zero per contig, then run cn.MOPS, split raw calls per sample, segragate calls into dels (CN < 2) and dups (CN > 2), merge 300bp + 1000bp calls per sample per CNV type using
+  - compose coverage matrices across all samples at 300bp and 1000bp resolution, exclude samples with median bin coverage of zero per contig, then run cn.MOPS, split raw calls per sample, segragate calls into dels (CN < 2) and dups (CN > 2), merge 300bp + 1000bp calls per sample per CNV type using